24 hour contact: 01707 666297

 e.g. certain types of colic, diarrhoea, retained placenta, severe pneumonia

-e.g. Equine Cushing’s disease (pituitary pars intermedia dysfunction; PPID), equine, metabolic syndrome, excessive pasture consumption
+e.g. Equine Cushing’s disease (pituitary pars intermedia dysfunction; PPID) and equine metabolic syndrome (EMS)

-e.g. associated with a fracture or infected joint the other leg which is bearing all of the weight is at risk of laminitis
+e.g. associated with a fracture or infected joint in the other leg so that the leg which is bearing all of the weight is at risk of laminitis.

 - The lameness is worse when the horse walks on hard ground or turns